YashAnand1/UnderstandingLDAP/README.md

 ## Working With Directories

 ### Creating A Directory
-The actions performed in this section from my end were the shared [LDAP Document](https://docs.google.com/document/d/1zbjN5cB8diZPTORcUBHZclctrTYhD5sW3P_MNh-v-jM/edit) and [this DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components#defining-ldap-data-components).
+The actions performed in this section from my end was [this DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components#defining-ldap-data-components).
 The sample database that I created for my own understanding followed the scenario of storing information related to the Table-Chairs within a company's rooms that will be divided into different groups.
 The following structure was formed before getting started:
 ```
 Company
 |